 Undergraduate students must complete a course's prerequisites.
 The registration system reads a student's record, and if there is no evidence that the prerequisite has been completed or is in progress, the system automatically blocks enrollment.
-See Prerequisites on the Tippie College of Business website for more information about prerequisite policies and procedures.
+See Undergraduate Prerequisite Q&A on the College of Engineering website for more information about prerequisite policies and procedures.

-A maximum of two courses taken pass/nonpass (P/N) may be applied toward satisfaction of the general education (humanities and social sciences) requirement.
+A maximum of two courses taken pass/nonpass (P/N) may be applied toward satisfaction of the general education requirement.
 P/N registration must be approved by the student's advisor and the instructor of the course and must be completed during the first 10 days of a semester or the first two weeks of a summer session.
 P/N registration may not be changed after the deadline for adding courses.
 The pass/nonpass option may not be used for courses taken to satisfy the rhetoric requirement.
-Guided Independent Study courses taken for humanities or social science credit may not be taken P/N.

 Students enrolled in courses taught in the College of Engineering may choose to be graded pass/nonpass under the following conditions:

 the signatures of the advisor and instructor must be obtained on the proper form, and the completed form must be submitted to the Registrar's Service Center by the student within the time period established by University policy; and

 the mark of P (pass) is awarded where the final course grade earned was C-minus or higher; the mark of N (nonpass) is given for grades of D-plus or below; marks of P and N are not used in computing the grade-point average, and the mark of N does not count as earned credit.